 \section{Broader Impact}

 The~\ac{ml}-based simulator,~\acf{robin}, offers significant advantages for computational modeling and simulation.
-This is achieved by significantly reducing computational costs while producing accurate simulations.
+This is achieved by reducing computational costs while maintaining accuracy.
 This enables engineers to iterate through significantly more design variations or to quickly evaluate numerous scenarios using the fast model.
 However, like all powerful computational tools, there is a risk of misuse, for instance, in weapons development or unsustainable resource exploitation.